printdotio/printio-ios-sdk/ReadMe.md

 ### Optional Services: Reference Docs
 - [Push Notifications](https://github.com/printdotio/printio-ios-sdk/blob/master/docs/PUSH_NOTIFICATIONS.md) the PrintIO SDK also offers the ability to send push notifications from your app.
-- [Social Media Account Setup] (https://github.com/printdotio/printio-ios-sdk/blob/master/docs/SocialMediaAccountSetup.md) the Printio SDK allows you to change to your social media accounts.
+- [Social Media Account Setup] (https://github.com/printdotio/printio-ios-sdk/blob/master/docs/SocialMediaAccountSetup.md) the PrintIO SDK allows you to change to your social media accounts.
 Use this guide if you have questions regarding what information and settings are needed.